WGMP: Programming

-WGMP plays mostly Alternative Rock, and plays many Modern Rock songs.
-Core artists include: Foo Fighters, The Black Keys, Green Day, Pearl Jam, Weezer, Red Hot Chili Peppers, Blink 182, Cake, Seether, Soundgarden, Janes Addiction, Linkin Park, Neon Trees, Metallica, Garbage, The Offspring, Bush, and more.
-WGMP also features news and weather updates from CBS 8 WAKA, and traffic from Montgomery Skywatch Traffic.
+WGMP plays mostly alternative rock, and plays many Modern Rock songs.
+Core artists include: Foo Fighters, The Black Keys, Green Day, Pearl Jam, Weezer, Red Hot Chili Peppers, Blink 182, Cake, Seether, Soundgarden, Jane's Addiction, Linkin Park, Neon Trees, Metallica, Garbage, The Offspring, Bush, and more.
+WGMP also features news and weather updates from WAKA, and traffic from Montgomery Skywatch Traffic.

 There are no disc jockeys, but rather, non-stop music with limited breaks for commercials and station identifications.

 Technical information

 WGMP broadcasts with a Continental Electronics transmitter at 10,000 watts (daytime) into a two-tower AM directional array.
-It powers down to 4 watts at night to protect KTSB in Tulsa and WWVA in Wheeling, West Virginia.
+It powers down to 4 watts at night to protect KOTV in Tulsa and WWVA in Wheeling, West Virginia.

 Translators

 WGMP programming is also carried on a low-powered FM broadcast translator, mainly to improve the station's nighttime coverage.
 The AM transmitter's four-watt nighttime signal renders it barely listenable even in Montgomery.